 If you believe you have been subjected to sexual assault, sexual exploitation, intimate partner violence, stalking, complicity, or sexual or gender-based harassment by a student, employee, or third party, or have been retaliated against for reporting such conduct or participating in an investgation related to such conduct.
 For more information about how such conduct is defined, please consult the University’s Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence (“SH/IPV Policy”).

 The SH/IPV Policy is organized as a central, unified policy that covers students, employees, contractors, vendors, visitors, guests or other third-parties within the University’s control and includes separate appendices for students and employees.
 Appendix A includes procedures for investigating and resolving reports against University students; Appendix A-1 includes a Resource and Reporting Guide for students.
 Appendix B includes procedures for investigating and resolving reports against University employees; Appendix B-1 includes a Resource and Reporting Guides for employees.
 Appendix C summarizes the University’s education, training, and prevention programs for both students and employees.

 If you have any questions about the SH/IPV Policy, please contact the Title IX Coordinator or a Deputy Title IX Coordinator.

-B. Complaints of Other Forms of Sex or Gender-Based Discrimination
+B. Reports of Other Forms of Sex or Gender-Based Discrimination